 Of course, a drone isn’t great for a child who isn’t interested in aviation, technology or other aspects of a drone.
 Also, make sure you have enough space in your home or outside to fly the drone successfully without destroying things.

-Best Drones for Kids: What to Consider
+Best Drones for Kids: What to Consider in 2020

 Size and Weight